linux-china/xtask-go-demo/README.md

 Golang xtask demo
 =====================

-Use xtask for your Go project scripts.
+Inspired by [cargo-xtask](https://github.com/matklad/cargo-xtask) and use xtask for your Go project scripts.

+# Get started

+Create a `xtask` directory in your project root, and create a `main.go` file in the `xtask` directory.

 ```shell
 go run xtask/main.go hello